progritit/Calculator/README.md

 ---

-## AI-Assisted Workflow
+## Development Workflow

-This project was developed using a modern AI-assisted workflow.
+This project was built through a hands-on learning process using HTML, CSS, and vanilla JavaScript.

-### ChatGPT

-Assisted with:

-* Project planning
-* HTML and CSS structure
-* JavaScript calculator logic
-* Debugging layout and display issues
-* Responsive design improvements
-* Footer implementation
-* Commit message suggestions
-* README drafting
-* Portfolio presentation refinement

-### Google Gemini

-Assisted with:

-* Visual direction exploration
-* Initial app mockup generation
-* Solar-inspired design references

-### Development Approach

-AI tools were used as collaborative assistants throughout the project.
-Implementation decisions, manual testing, debugging, code integration, and final design choices were handled directly by the developer.
+AI tools were used as learning and productivity assistants for brainstorming, visual direction, debugging support, and documentation refinement.
+The final code was reviewed, adapted, tested, and integrated manually, with a focus on understanding the logic, structure, and design decisions behind the implementation.

-This workflow reflects a modern learning process where AI supports ideation and problem-solving while the developer remains responsible for understanding, adapting, testing, and refining the final result.
+This workflow reflects a modern approach to learning web development: using available tools strategically while staying responsible for the final result.

 ---